pagkly/Zed/Investopedia3/Protecting Americans From Tax Hikes (PATH) Act Definition.md

 ## New and Extended Tax Provisions

 The PATH Act renewed many expired tax laws and introduced a few new laws, which affect both individuals and businesses.
-Many [tax deductions](https://www.investopedia.com/terms/t/tax-deduction.asp) that were set to expire, such as tuition deductions, certain charitable contributions, and residential [energy credits](https://www.investopedia.com/terms/e/energy-tax-credit.asp), were extended with retroactive credit for 2015.
+Many [[tax deductions]](https://www.investopedia.com/terms/t/tax-deduction.asp) that were set to expire, such as tuition deductions, certain charitable contributions, and residential [[energy credits]](https://www.investopedia.com/terms/e/energy-tax-credit.asp), were extended with retroactive credit for 2015.

 Below are a few of the many PATH Act changes/extensions for individuals and businesses.

 ### Extension of the Work Opportunity Tax Credit (WOTC)

 Employers may be eligible for a Work Opportunity Tax Credit (WOTC) if they hire individuals from specified target groups that have historically faced barriers to employment.
 The PATH Act retroactively extends WOTC eligibility for workers hired on or after Jan.
 1, 2015.
-The WOTC includes nine categories of workers and an additional category for [long-term unemployment](https://www.investopedia.com/terms/u/unemployment.asp) recipients hired on or after Jan.
+The WOTC includes nine categories of workers and an additional category for [[long-term unemployment]](https://www.investopedia.com/terms/u/unemployment.asp) recipients hired on or after Jan.
 1, 2016.

 ### Wrongful-Incarceration Exclusion